ATAY & JAX

 An unlikely pair

-Their first show as a duo was actually Atay’s very first public performance, but from day one they looked like professionals, it is something really special seeing them on stage together; they really bring out the best in each other and are able to summon this larger than life confidence that translates to their audience and makes everyone feel at home.
+It is something really special seeing them on stage together; they bring out the best in each other and are able to summon this larger than life confidence that translates to their audience and makes everyone feel at home.
 Most of all; they look like they are having fun!
-This contagious energy has their GEN-Z audience looking like an early 2000’s punk crowd.
+This contagious energy has their GEN-Z audience looking like an early 2000’s punk rock crowd.

 Articles, Interviews, Reviews